Slavs: Migrations

-According to eastern homeland theory, prior to becoming known to the Roman world, Slavic-speaking tribes were part of the many multi-ethnic confederacies of Eurasia – such as the Sarmatian, Hun and Gothic empires.
-The Slavs emerged from obscurity when the westward movement of Germanic tribes in the 5th and 6th centuries CE (thought to be in conjunction with the movement of peoples from Siberia and Eastern Europe: Huns, and later Avars and Bulgars) started the great migration of the Slavs, who settled the lands abandoned by Germanic tribes fleeing the Huns and their allies: westward into the country between the Oder and the Elbe-Saale line; southward into Bohemia, Moravia, much of present-day Austria, the Pannonian plain and the Balkans; and northward along the upper Dnieper river.
-It has also been suggested that some Slavs migrated with the Vandals to the Iberian Peninsula and even North Africa.
+The Slavs emerged from obscurity when the westward movement of Germanic tribes in the 5th and 6th centuries AD (thought to be in conjunction with the movement of peoples from Siberia and Eastern Europe: Huns, and later Avars and Bulgars) started the great migration of the Slavs, who settled the lands abandoned by Germanic tribes who had fled from the Huns and their allies.
+Slavs, according to this account, moved westward into the country between the Oder and the Elbe-Saale line; southward into Bohemia, Moravia, much of present-day Austria, the Pannonian plain and the Balkans; and northward along the upper Dnieper river.
+It has also been suggested that some Slavs migrated with the Vandals to the Iberian Peninsula and even to North Africa.

-Around the 6th century, Slavs appeared on Byzantine borders in great numbers.
+Around the 6th century, Slavs appeared on Byzantine borders in large numbers.
 Byzantine records note that Slav numbers were so great, that grass would not regrow where the Slavs had marched through.
-After a military movement even the Peloponnese and Asia Minor were reported to have Slavic settlements.
+Military movements resulted in even the Peloponnese and Anatolia being reported to have Slavic settlements.
 This southern movement has traditionally been seen as an invasive expansion.
 By the end of the 6th century, Slavs had settled the Eastern Alps regions.

-Pope Gregory I in 600 CE wrote to Maximus, the bishop of Salona (in Dalmatia), in which he expresses concern about the arrival of the Slavs: "Et quidem de Sclavorum gente, quae vobis valde imminet, et affligor vehementer et conturbor.
-Affligor in his quae jam in vobis patior; conturbor, quia per Istriae aditum jam ad Italiam intrare coeperunt." ("I am both distressed and disturbed about the Slavs, who are pressing hard on you.
-I am distressed because I sympathize with you; I am disturbed because they have already begun to arrive in Italy through the entry-point of Istria.")